mguardarini/boilerplate-clojure-service/README.md

 - **Schema Validation**: Use Prismatic Schema to define data schemas and validate incoming requests and outgoing responses.
 - **HTTP Server**: Run your API using the efficient HTTP server provided by http-kit.
 - **Middleware**: Leverage Ring middleware for handling common tasks such as JSON parsing, exception handling, and CORS.
-- **Mocking**: Easily mock HTTP requests and responses for testing purposes using ring-mock.
 - **HTTP Client**: Interact with external APIs using the clj-http library.
-- **State Management**: Utilize state-flow libraries for managing application state and controlling flow.

 ## Getting Started